 In contrast to borrowers who can provide their paycheck stubs, people who are self-employed may have a more challenging time proving a consistent monthly income and often use specific tax write-offs for business expenses.
 For this reason, their adjusted gross income is less on their tax returns and may make it difficult to qualify for a mortgage.

 If you recently made a change from being a salaried employee to being a full-time self-employed earner can be extremely satisfying in many facets of your life.
 However, with that switch, new business owners face a new challenge when looking for a mortgage.
 By having less than two years of tax returns as an autonomous earner to give to your loan officer and the underwriter, financing a home can be difficult.

 The good news is, there are some financial solutions that do not require two years of tax returns below.

 1.)
-1 year tax return program, if approved by our automatic underwriter system
+1 year tax return program, available if approved by an automatic underwriter system using a conforming loan.

 5.)
 Be sure we review your tax returns before using these routes above so we can offer you the best rate as some deductions may be added back in as income.

 Call us or apply online to see which program works best for you.